 How to prepare

-We assess your physical, mental and emotional needs.
+We look at the impact of caring on your physical and mental health and other areas of life, such as work.
 We also look at whether you are willing and able to carry on providing care.

 You will be asked to talk about what is working well and what you enjoy doing.
 We will also ask you what you struggle with in providing the care you do.